junparkh/LendingClub/menu3.md

 A single decision tree, linear discriminant analysis and quadratic discriminant analysis likewise did not yield good results.

+#### Neural Network

-A neural network model did not yield good results on its own.
+A neural network model did not yield good results on its own, but did when we looked at probability predictions.
 Our basic model architecture was composed of 5 fully connected layers with 128, 64, 32, 8 and 1 nodes.
 We did not have time to add dropout and other types of layers, although it may improve perfomance.
 Using the model's prections did not yield promising results.
 However, when we looked at the probabilities, the results were more promising.
 A strategy of picking loans where the probability estimates were over 0.9 yielded returns of 5% on the test data, which is significantly higher than average and the best results so far.

+#### Stacking model

 Lastly, we created a stacking model combining probability estimates of the logistic, random forest and neural network models created earlier.
 A strategy of picking only those loans where all three models agreed with probability of more than 0.8 yieled returns of 2%.

+#### Best model

-Thus, the best model was a neural network model that selected loans where the probability estimates were over 0.9.
-This yielded returns close to 0.05 on the test data.
+The best model was a neural network model with 5 fully-connected layers that selected loans where the probability estimates were over 0.9.
+This yielded returns close to 5% on the test data.

 ### Future Exploration